himynameisdave/git-labelmaker/README.md

 If you have a labels package in your current directory that you would like to use for adding labels, just supply the path and name of that file.
 So like if it's at the root of the current directory, just `labels.json`.

-It must be a valid `.json` file, and must match the expected format.
+It must be a valid, parsable JSON file (although the extension doesn't matter).
 Check out [these really good ones](https://github.com/jasonbellamy/git-label-packages/tree/master/packages) if you need a template.

 #### Remove Labels